-Employee Information Name: EE# Job Tit le: Date of Hire: Depart tment: School and Course Information ation School Attended: Addres ss: Course # Course Title Start Date End Date Credit Hrs Grade If more space is needed, p lease attach additional sh neets to this f orm.
-Payment Information - Inc clude Receipts Rein nbursemer nt Criteria Total Tuition Cost \$ To be eligible Method of Payment Amount of Payment be a Ben standing • Employee in good Grants and/or Scholarships \$ on including p proof of Financial Aid-Other: \$ on, fees, and/ Cash, check, Money Order, \$ ce received fo or this course and/or Credit card ailable see H រស. or better in tl he class or Tuition expenses that were pai d for with grants or e of comple 110 01033, 01 Tuition expenses that were paid for with grants or scholarships are not reimbursable. understand that if you received any form of financial assistance (grants, scholarships, etc.) that this amount will be deducted from your reimbursement total, • rse work mus st be benefici Employee Signature Date to the po sition and t to the county, Department Head/Elected (Dfficial: Approve [] Der ny [] Signatur ·e. · Human Resources Review: ny [] Signatur BOCC: Approve [] Der ny [] Signatur e: Reimbursement is: App proved in the amount of \$ 00118/6490 Denied
+If more space is needed, please attach additional sheets to this form.

+Payment Information - Include Receipts To be eligible to receive reimbursement, you must: Total Tuition Cost Ś • be a Benefit Eligible Employee in good Method of Payment Amount of Payment standing, Grants and/or Scholarships \$ attach documentation including proof of \$ Financial Aid-Other: payment(s) for tuition, fees, and/or books; and \$ all financial assistance received for this course, Cash, check, Money Order, and/or Credit card If not available see HR. • receive a grade of C or better in the class, or certificate of completion, Tuition expenses that were paid for with grants or understand that if you received any form of scholarships are not reimbursable. financial assistance (grants, scholarships, etc.) that this amount will be deducted from your reimbursement total, understand that course work must be beneficial Employee Signature Date to the position and to the county, Department Head/Elected Official: Approve [] Deny [] Signature: Human Resources Review: Approve [] Deny [] Signature: BOCC: Approve [] Deny [] Signature: Approved in the amount of \$ Reimbursement is: 00118/6490 Denied